openshift-cs/rosaworkshop/OSD3.11/12-hpa.md

 This will generate some CPU intensive calculations.
 If you are curious about what it is doing you can click [here](https://github.com/0kashi/ostoy/blob/master/microservice/app.js#L32) to see.

-> **Note:** You may see the page become slightly unresponsive.
-This is normal so be patient while the new pods spin up.
+> **Note:** The page may become slightly unresponsive.
+This is normal; so be patient while the new pods spin up.

 ### See the pods scale up

-After about a minute we'll see the new pods show up on the page.
+After about a minute the new pods will show up on the page (represented by the colored rectagles).
 Confirm that the pods did indeed scale up through the web UI or the CLI.

-You can use the following command to see only the running microservice pods:
-`oc get pods --field-selector=status.phase=Running | grep microservice`

 > **Note:** The page may still lag a bit which is normal.

 ### Review resources in Grafana

-After seeing that indeed the autoscaler did spin up new pods switch to Grafana so we can visually see the resource consumption of our pods and see how the workloads were distributed.
+After confirming that the autoscaler did spin up new pods, switch to Grafana so to visually see the resource consumption of the pods and see how the workloads were distributed.

 Go to the following url `https://grafana-openshift-monitoring.<number>.<clustername>.openshiftapps.com`

 ![Grafana](/images/12-grafana-home.png)

-Click on *Home* on the top left and select the "K8s / Compute Resources / Namespace" dashboard.
+Click on *Home* on the top left and select the *"K8s / Compute Resources / Namespace"* dashboard.

 ![Select Dash](/images/12-grafana-dash.png)